BlueDevelopersInc/dsu-wiki/docs/leveling.md

 # Leveling

 DiscordSRVUtils has its own leveling system.
-This System works like alot other plugins but with some changes
+This System works like a lot other plugins but with some changes

 ## How it works